Mh-NOUHICoder/LifeGuard-ai/README.md

 Text-to-Speech + On-Screen Emergency Guidance

 This architecture ensures fast response times while keeping the user experience simple and mobile-first.

+### ⚡ Cognitive Architecture: Fast Path & Deep Path

+To balance split-second reaction times with deep reasoning, LifeGuard AI employs a dual-path cognitive architecture:

+#### 1. Fast Path (The Reflex)
+* **Why?** In emergencies, system latency creates panic.
+Users need immediate feedback that the agent is active.
+* **How?** Handles immediate sensor fusion, visual target acquisition, and local heuristic checks.
+It ensures the "eyes" of the agent are locked on the scene instantly, bridging the gap between activation and analysis.

+#### 2. Deep Path (The Brain)
+* **Why?** Complex emergencies require more than pattern matching—they demand causal reasoning and safety verification.
+* **How?** Streams encrypted multimodal data to **Gemini 3**, leveraging its massive context window to deconstruct the scene.
+It differentiates between arterial bleeding and minor wounds, identifies environmental hazards (fire, smoke), and formulates a precise, step-by-step safety protocol.

 ---